Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 tariff shriekers of a year ago ask them to

-vote for Boyvkr, the candidate of the
+vote for Boyer. the candidate of the

 Treasury ring.